schollz/zxcvbn/docs/builder/content/blurbs/grid.md

 - Play notes by pressing the bottomost-left button.
 This will play through all the notes in each of the activated measures.
 - Activate a measure by hold on the specified bottom note for more than 1 second.
 - Change to a different measure by quickly pressing any bottom note.
+- Clear all the notes from a measure by holding the bottomost leftmost button for one second.
+Clear everything by holding the same button for more than three seconds.

 The sequences from the grid are synchronized with the zxcvbn tracks but they do not share mutes/plays.
 The grid sequences can only be started or stopped with the bottomost left grid button.